The Successful Succession

 Look at all your insurance needs: garage liability, personal liability, building insurance, disability insurance and especially life insurance.
 Once all of these details have been taken care of, you will be able to complete your succession plans.

 Check back with us next week to learn about the two types of succession planning.
 Want to learn more about business planning in general?
-Enroll now in Guerrilla Shop Management – the next round begins February 28th.
+Enroll now in Guerrilla Shop Management.
 Call us today at 800-755-0988 to enroll!